HelpBot Assistant

 Draggable

-The Angular Dialog supports to drag within its target container by grabbing the Dialog header, which allows the user to reposition the Dialog dynamically.
+The Angular Dialog supports dragging within its target container by grabbing the Dialog header, allowing the user to reposition the Dialog dynamically.

 The Dialog can be draggable only when the Dialog header is enabled.